Crap Towns

 Crap Towns: The 50 Worst Places to Live in the UK, Crap Towns II: The Nation Decides, and Crap Towns Returns: Back by Unpopular Demand, are a series of books edited by Sam Jordison and Dan Kieran, in association with UK quarterly The Idler; in which towns in the United Kingdom were nominated by visitors to The Idler website for their "crapness", with the results being published in The Idler and in the books.
 A sister publication, Crap Jobs, was created by similar means, and Crap Holidays was published in October 2006.
 In June 2012, the editors announced that they were gathering nominations for a third edition of Crap Towns (published 2013).

 Controversy

 Publication of Crap Towns brought widespread criticism from residents, politicians and other notable figures from the towns listed.

 Many notable figures were quick to defend their respective towns.
-These included a number of MPs such as Michael Howard, MP for Hythe in Kent, which appeared at number four in the 2003 edition.
-Howard claimed that Hythe was "the jewel of Kent."
+These included a number of MPs, such as Michael Howard, who represented Hythe in Kent, which appeared at number four in the 2003 edition.
+Howard said that Hythe was "the jewel of Kent."